 To layer the bowl, start out with a layer of cheese grits, add a layer of greens, next include a layer of black-eyed peas and top with a few pieces of okra.

-Try the black-eyed pea bowls, but in addition you may also want to try this colorful and tasty hoppin john recipe in the Farm Fresh Nutrition book!
+Try these black-eyed pea bowls, but in addition you may also want to try this colorful and tasty hoppin john recipe in the Farm Fresh Nutrition book!
 It has a variety of colorful vegetables chopped and sautéed in a skillet and added to the black-eyed peas.

 Here is a black-eyed pea salsa recipe that you may like to make also!